IrishMehta/MachineLearningFromScratch/README.md

 ## Transformer Architecture
 1. Next Word Prediction From Scratch
-2. Next Word Prediction Using Finetuning on Pretrained GPT2
+2. Next Word Prediction Using Finetuning on GPT2 ✅

 ## Time Series Forecasting using ARIMA
 1. ARIMA on TCS stock value✅